 The relationship built between parents, teachers and staff at LCYC establishes the foundation for our school community.
 When parents invest in this community it demonstrates to children that their education and self-development is important and valued.
 Parent engagement plays a crucial role at LCYC by establishing the basis from which children can feel secure, accepted, and confident to fulfill their unique potential.

-All classes include age appropriate versions of the following activities:
+All our classes offer age-appropriate versions of the following engaging activities:

-- Free Play – including block play, water play, dramatic play, easel painting, play dough, books, manipulatives
+- Free Play – children can enjoy a variety of activities, including block play, water play, dramatic play, easel painting, play dough, and exploration with books and manipulatives.

 - Circle Time – this is a time to share, learn about a particular topic, and is often when teachers incorporate reading, movement, and music into the school day.

-- Outdoor play – on the school’s enclosed playground equipment or indoors in the church’s large social hall room where we bring out tricycles, balls, and climbing equipment for children to use.
+- Outdoor play – children get to enjoy the school’s enclosed playground equipment or, indoors, they can explore the church’s spacious social hall room, equipped with tricycles, balls, and climbing equipment.

 - Art – teachers present exciting art experiences, encouraging creativity while appreciating that, for preschoolers, the process is just as valuable as the end product.